njibhu/snmp-switch-agent/README.md

 # snmp-switch-agent

 Implement an agent for snmpd to monitor switches managed using the `swconfig` openwrt utility.
-This is work in progress and currently targets only one device.
+It currently targets only one device.

+Working:
+Monitoring of each port on the switch (up/down, link speed, bytes received, bytes transmitted)

+Future work:
+Add routing routing and vlan table.

 ### Support currently targets: